 How long are furloughs expected to last?

-As noted in President McCartney’s May 20 letter, we hope that it will be safe for students to return to campus in the fall.
 When we know more about the fall semester, we will re-evaluate furlough decisions.
 Managers will stay in active contact with furloughed employees, and we will keep the community informed of our planning.

 What if one of my employees believes that they contracted COVID-19 at work?